micmejia/bible-dump/AMPC/Hebrews/Heb 4.md

-For he who has once entered [God's] rest also has ceased from [the weariness and pain] of human labors, just as God rested from those labors [^f]peculiarly His own.
+For he who has once entered [God's] rest also has ceased from [the weariness and pain] of human labors, just as God rested from those labors peculiarly His own.